sushantkumr/CrowdCoin/README.md

 ## Prerequisites

 * If you wish to maintain the VM via [Vagrant](https://www.vagrantup.com/downloads.html).
-To setup a Virtual Machine in Vagrant and install dependancies of this repo.
-[Click here](https://gist.github.com/sushantkumr/3fe3cb3507a3d25eeed237065f5ef46e)
+To setup a Virtual Machine in Vagrant and install dependancies of this repo, click [here](https://gist.github.com/sushantkumr/3fe3cb3507a3d25eeed237065f5ef46e)
 * [MetaMask](https://metamask.io/).
 * Switch to Rinkeby network in Metamask.
 Procure some Rinkeby test ETH from the faucet.